realworldocaml/book/en/files-modules-and-programs.md

 ### Cyclic dependencies

-In most cases, OCaml doesn't allow circular dependencies, _i.e._, a collection of definitions that all refer to each other.
+In most cases, OCaml doesn't allow cyclic dependencies, _i.e._, a collection of definitions that all refer to each other.
 If you want to create such definitions, you typically have to mark them specially.
 For example, when defining a set of mutually recursive values (like